 Located adjacent to the Palacio da Bolsa and on Praca Infante Dom Henrique, Igreja de Sao Francisco is visible from the River Douro, as it stands up from the northerly bank in The Ribeira district of Porto.
 This was on our ‘must see’ list, as it is highly acclaimed for its baroque finery and many kilos of gold leaf.

-It cost us 4.50 euros each to enter and, as photography was banned, we spent a further 1 euro on an information leaflet.
+Entry is 7.50 euros and, with photography banned in the church, many visitors spend a further 1 euro on an information leaflet.
 In all honesty, having visited other churches for free and having taken photos of ornate naves elsewhere, I can say that we were fairly underwhelmed by this church.
 Therefore, I would not recommend it unless you have a particular interest in baroque churches.
-Admission included entry to the church museum and the catacombs.
+Admission includes entry to the church museum and the catacombs.

 Places to see North of the River

 9. The River Douro